Skip to main content Skip to footer

 Construction projects use physical completion milestones to track progress:

 Choosing milestones requires balancing granularity with visibility.
 Too many create administrative noise; too few leave risks hidden.
-A structured five-step approach helps ensure strategic placement.
+Follow this structured five-step approach to ensure strategic placement.

 Every milestone should map back to a broader organizational objective.
 If a milestone does not represent progress toward a strategic goal, such as revenue growth, customer satisfaction, or compliance, it may be unnecessary.
 Teams evaluate milestone candidates by asking if the achievement validates the business case.